Updated April 2026

 How Rental Income Gets Verified

-The lender orders an appraisal that includes a rental survey (Form 1007 or Form 1025 for multi-unit).
+The lender orders an appraisal that includes a rental survey (Form 1007 or Form 1025 for multi-unit), as outlined in Fannie Mae's Selling Guide.
 This tells the lender what the property would rent for based on comparable rentals in the area.
-If you already have a tenant with an active lease, even better — the lender can use the actual lease rent.
+If you already have a tenant with an active lease, even better - the lender can use the actual lease rent.

 For short-term rentals (Airbnb, VRBO), some lenders will use 12 months of booking income from platforms like AirDNA or the host's actual booking history.
 I have specific lenders that specialize in STR DSCR loans - it's a growing niche.